 …and I ended up going down the second rabbit hole.

-Why not just use plenary.nvim
+Why not just use plenary.nvim to test plugins?

 Before Neovim 0.9, the status quo for Lua plugins has been to use plenary.nvim